MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-record-job-usage.md

 ## To review planning lines for a job ledger entry

-After you have posted job journal lines, you can see the planning lines that are associated with the job journal entries that have been posted.
+After you have posted project journal lines, you can see the planning lines that are associated with the project journal entries that have been posted.

 > [!NOTE]
-> This requires that the **Apply Usage Link** check box has been selected for the job.
-For more information, see [Set Up Jobs](projects-how-setup-jobs.md).
+> This requires that the **Apply Usage Link** check box has been selected for the project.
+For more information, see [Set up projects](projects-how-setup-jobs.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Journals**, and then choose the related link.
-2. Select a relevant job journal, and then choose the **Ledger Entries** action.
+2. Select a relevant project journal, and then choose the **Ledger Entries** action.
 3. On the **Job Ledger Entries** page, choose **Show Linked Job Planning Lines** action.

 ## See also